dashingsoft/pyarmor/docs/mode.rst

 .. note::

-   In trial version the module could not be obfuscated by advanced mdoe if there are more than about 30 functions in this module, (It still could be obfuscated by non-advanced mode).
+   In trial version the module could not be obfuscated by advanced mode if there are more than about 30 functions in this module, (It still could be obfuscated by non-advanced mode).

 .. important::